 Delight your class by acting out what a flight crew would say and do, complete with all of the lingo and hand motions pointing to the exits.
 Be sure to point out all of the safety features on the flight and of course, their suitcases should be stowed and their passports at the ready.

 Use this free flight script to really take it over the top!

 Click here to download the FREE Holidays Around the World flight script.

-Upon arrival in each country, show a PowerPoint or use actual pictures taken in that country.
+Upon arrival in each country, show this holiday traditions PowerPoint that uses actual pictures taken in each country.
 Give your students a window into the different gift-givers, holiday decorations, celebrations, and special foods that families around the world enjoy during the holidays.

 Make a suitcase folder for each student to collect their “learning souvenirs” as they travel.

 We made ours with construction paper but any type of paper folder, or even a grocery bag, works great by adding simple paper handles.

 This keeps students organized and becomes a learning portfolio at the end of your unit.

 Don’t Forget Your Passport!

 Take a photo of each child (or use the left over tiny ones from picture day) to make passports that students can stamp when they “arrive” in each country.
 Bring in your real passport if you have one, and invite your students to do the same.
 Explain to your class the purpose of a passport and how important they are when you travel.